This is a city where something is happening every hour of everyday. So, here are some ideas…

 Further out, near London Bridge, is XXL.
 This men only club is packed on Saturday nights.
 It doesn’t just attract bears.

 Vauxhall and Soho are the top gay areas but make sure you visit some pubs and clubs in other areas in London.
-You are likely to meet fewer tourists and more genuine Londoners in the Two Brewers and Kazbar, the two big gay Clapham pubs.
+You are likely to meet fewer tourists and more genuine Londoners at the Two Brewers in Clapham.

 The White Swan in Limehouse has a ‘feel good’ vibe and attracts the East End gay guys.